paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 according to the accuracy of the classifier.
 Surprisingly, the ranking was reversed, i.e. the better a model was at capturing the underlying data distribution the worse the accuracy of the classifier.
-I couldn't find a reference for this fact, but the latest paper in a line of interesting looking work on density estimation by Murray and his co-authors can be found <a href="http://homepages.inf.ed.ac.uk/imurray2/pub/15made/">here</a>
+I couldn't find a reference for this, but the latest paper in a line of interesting looking work on density estimation by Murray and his co-authors can be found <a href="http://homepages.inf.ed.ac.uk/imurray2/pub/15made/">here</a>

 #### Deep Spiking Networks

 <a href="https://www.ini.uzh.ch/people/pfeiffer">Michael Pfeiffer</a>
 gave a talk on Deep Spiking Networks.
 My computational neuroscience background is too sparse to be able to make an informed assessment of